-- Acyclovir oral tablet is available as both a generic and a brand-name drug.
-Brand name: Zovirax.
+- Acyclovir oral tablet only comes as a generic drug.
+It doesn’t have a brand-name version.

 - Acyclovir is used to treat viral infections.
 These include varicella-zoster (shingles), genital herpes, and chickenpox.

 - Kidney failure: This drug may cause your kidneys to stop working.
 Tell your doctor if you have any kidney problems before taking this medication.

 - Low red blood cells and platelets: This drug may cause thrombotic thrombocytopenic purpura (TTP) and hemolytic uremic syndrome (HUS).
 These conditions cause dangerously low levels of red blood cells and platelets in your body.
 This may be fatal (cause death).
 Symptoms can include fatigue and low energy.

 - Sexual contact: You should not have sexual contact with your partner when you have signs of a genital herpes outbreak.
 This drug does not cure herpes infections.
 It may help lower the chance of spreading herpes to your partner.
 However, even with safe sex practices, it’s still possible to spread genital herpes.
 Talk with your doctor for information about safe sex practices.

 Acyclovir is a prescription drug.
 Acyclovir also comes as an oral capsule, oral suspension, buccal tablet, topical cream, and topical ointment.
 In addition, acyclovir is available as an intravenous drug, which is only given by a healthcare professional.